-FullStack carrier routing software is a new way to build and run your network, applying a cloud-IT approach to deliver routing software that is more robust, more controllable and costs far less than a conventional network.
-It allows you to build a distributed Software Defined Network, using software that delivers at carrier-scale.
+FullStack carrier routing software is a new way to build and run your network, applying a cloud-native approach to deliver routing software that is more robust, more controllable and costs far less than a conventional network.
+Disaggregating your routing software from hardware allows you to build a distributed Software Defined Network, using software that delivers at carrier-scale.

 We’ve done three fundamental, new things that have changed everything: